datracka/sandbox/README.md

 ### `/googleapi-auth`

-to learn how to work with google auth
+to learn how to work with google auth.
+Needs .env and it has to be read by javascript

 ### `/usa-map`